-- A hydrotherapy pool shall at all times comply with Health Regulation #2 section 4.1.6, 4.25.1, and 4.25.2 Registered Pool Operator, section 4.23 Disinfection and Quality of Water, and section 4.24 Cleaning Pools unless it is drained, cleaned, and sanitized after each individual use. - (ii) A hydrotherapy pool shall not be required to meet all other requirements of Health Regulation #2this Regulation; only if the use of the hydrotherapy pool is restricted to therapeutic uses and is under the continuous and direct supervision of licensed medical or physiotherapy personnel. - (iii) The Department may enter and examine the use of hydrotherapy pools to respond to complaints, to assure that use of the pool is being properly supervised, to examine records of testing and sampling, and to take samples to assure that water quality and cleanliness are maintained. - (iv) The Director may grant an exception to section 4.28.2 (i) if the operator of the hydrotherapy pool can demonstrate that the exception will not compromise pool sanitation or the health or safety of users.
+- (i) A hydrotherapy pool shall at all times comply with 4.1.6, 4.25.1, and 4.25.2 Registered Pool Operator, 4.23 Disinfection and Quality of Water, and 4.24 Cleaning Pools unless it is drained, cleaned, and sanitized after each individual use. - (ii) A hydrotherapy pool shall not be required to meet all other requirements of this Regulation only if the use of the hydrotherapy pool is restricted to therapeutic uses and is under the continuous and direct supervision of licensed medical or physiotherapy personnel. - (iii) The Department may enter and examine the use of hydrotherapy pools to respond to complaints, to assure that use of the pool is being properly supervised, to examine records of testing and sampling, and to take samples to assure that water quality and cleanliness are maintained. - (iv) The Director may grant an exception to 4.28.2 (i) if the operator of the hydrotherapy pool can demonstrate that the exception will not compromise pool sanitation or the health or safety of users.